Physiocracy: 1800s to present

+The New Physiocratic League is a modern Georgist political movement that seeks to revive elements of physiocracy.

 Tableau économique

 The Tableau économique or Economic Table is an economic model first described by François Quesnay in 1759, which laid the foundation of the physiocrats' economic theories.
 It also contains the origins of modern ideas on the circulation of wealth and the nature of interrelationships in the economy.

 The model Quesnay created consisted of three economic agents: the "proprietary" class consisted only of landowners; the "productive" class consisted of agricultural laborers; the "sterile" class was made up of artisans and merchants.
 The flow of production and cash between the three classes originated with the proprietary class because they owned the land and bought from both of the other classes.

 Characteristics

 Natural order

 The physiocrats thought there was a "natural order" that allowed human beings to live together.
 Men did not come together via a somewhat arbitrary "social contract."
 Rather, they had to discover the laws of the natural order that would allow individuals to live in society without losing significant freedoms.
 This concept of natural order had originated in China.
 The Chinese had believed that there can be good government only when a perfect harmony exists between the "Way of Man" (governmental institutions) and the "Way of Nature" (Quesnay's natural order).